SimpleHacks/UtilHeaders/README.md

 The third line is, in essence the old C99 type-unsafe sizeof() macro:
 `sizeof(arr) / sizeof((arr)[0])`
-However, since it never compiles unless it's an array, it's now type-safe.
+However, since that third line never compiles unless it's an array due to check #1 or check #2, using this notation is now type-safe.

 ##### Other benefits
-The result is, itself, constexpr compliant.
+* The result is, itself, constexpr compliant.
+* This solutions works even for local types.

 # Enjoy!